nyarikikaruma/CliffordExam/README.md

 # LaravelExam
-In this project there is TravelAgent which is laravel backend and TravelAgentFrontend which vue js frontend.
+In this project there is LaravelBackendAndFrontend folder, which is the folder with project.
-To run the projects, clone the repository then for the laravel backend, ensure you create a database named travel_agents.
-The database password is Kamaramike8431.
+When you open this folder open the above named folder and open it in your IDE of choice.
+Then run npm install to install all the Vue Js node packages.

-You can edit the env file for configuration. then run composer install then run php artisan key:generate then run php artisan migrate then run php artisan db:seed then php artisan serve
+then run composer install to install php packages for Laravel,

+then run php artisan key:generate then run cp .env.example .env to make a copy of the env file then add the database name on the env file then run php artisan migrate then run php artisan db:seed then php artisan serve
-fot the front end, run npm install then run npm run dev.
-Ensure that the laravel localhost is running on port 8000, otherwise you will have issues.

-I did not implement user authentication as time caught up with me, so on the BookingForm.vue on line 34, you can copy a user id from the database from the seeded users.
-I also did not have enough time to work on the ui.

-I used Routers in Vue js to navigate the user to different sections, and I decided to use backend and frontend each in their own repository to make it easier for the development process.
+I used Routers in Vue js to navigate the user to different sections, I used database seeders to easien the process of testing the project, I also made the project in the same repo to avoid CORS issues when the projects are in different domains,